CristianManta/DM-Improves-AT/README.md

 # Better Diffusion Models Further Improve Adversarial Training
+NOTE: This is a modified repository of the [original one](https://github.com/wzekai99/DM-Improves-AT) for a course project on adversarial machine learning.
 Code for the paper [Better Diffusion Models Further Improve Adversarial Training](https://arxiv.org/pdf/2302.04638.pdf) (ICML 2023).